dellathefella/terraform-proxmox-k3s-multinode/README.md

 A module for spinning up an expandable and flexible K3s server for your HomeLab in a multinode Proxmox cluster.

 ## Features
 - Fully automated.
 No need to remote into a VM; even for a kubeconfig
 - Built in and automatically configured external loadbalancer (both K3s API and ingress)
-- Support for embedded etcd and MariaDB auto configuration `example/README.md`
+- Support for embedded etcd and MariaDB auto configuration [Example](example/README.md)
 - Static(ish) MAC addresses for reproducible DHCP reservations
 - Node pools to easily scale and to handle many kinds of workloads
 - Master nodes with custom topology for your use cases.
 - Pure Terraform - no Ansible needed.
 - Support to add and automatically format additional storage for use with tools like Longhorn.

+## Prerequisites
+- Proxmox node(s) running 8.2 or higher
+- Proxmox nodes with sufficient capacity for all nodes
+- A cloneable or template VM that supports Cloud-init and is based on Debian(ideally Ubuntu server) Guide outlined below on how to do that.
+- At least 2 CIDR ranges for master and worker nodes NOT handed out by DHCP (All Nodes are configured with static IPs from these ranges)

 ## Creating the Ubuntu 22.04 template(s)
-Because of limitations of Proxmox is able to use templates we need to create a template on each node with an incrementing QMID.
-These templates will be identical.
+Because of limitations of the way Proxmox uses templates we need to create a template on each node with an incrementing QMID.
+These templates will be identical but the QMID will be different.
+You can delete these when you are done if you don't plan on modifying the cluster.
 ```sh
 export QMID=8002
 # Each host needs a different template ID.